gomezcuba/CASTRO-5G/README.md

 * [Matplotlib](https://matplotlib.org/)
 * [Spyder3](https://www.spyder-ide.org/)

-### Featured academic Results
+### Featured Research

-* F. Gómez-Cuba and A. J. Goldsmith, "Compressed Sensing Channel Estimation for OFDM With Non-Gaussian Multipath Gains," in IEEE Transactions on Wireless Communications, vol. 19, no. 1, pp. 47-61, Jan.
+* The OMPBR Compressed Sensing algorithm was first discussed in: F. Gómez-Cuba and A. J. Goldsmith, "Compressed Sensing Channel Estimation for OFDM With Non-Gaussian Multipath Gains," in IEEE Transactions on Wireless Communications, vol. 19, no. 1, pp. 47-61, Jan.
 2020
-* F. Gómez-Cuba, "Compressed Sensing Channel Estimation for OTFS Modulation in Non-Integer Delay-Doppler Domain," 2021 IEEE Global Communications Conference (GLOBECOM), 2021,
-* 3GPP.
+* The 3GPP channel model is defined in: 3GPP.
 (2022).
 3rd Generation Partnership Project; Technical Specification Group Radio Access Network; Study on channel model for frequencies from 0.5 to 100 GHz (Release 17).
 ETSI TR 38.901, 17.0.
+1
 ## License

 This project is licensed under the GPLv3 license - see the [LICENSE](LICENSE) file for details

-## Acknowledgments

-TBW